My story….

 End mileage Total mileage

-F H Warr & Sons Ltd is an Appointed Representative of Automotive Compliance Ltd, who is authorised and regulated by the Financial Conduct Authority (FCA No 497010).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows F H Warr & Sons Ltd to act as a credit broker, not as a lender, for the introduction to a limited number of lenders and to act as an agent on behalf of the insurer for insurance distribution activities only.
+F H Warr & Sons Ltd is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
+Automotive Compliance Ltd’s permissions as a Principal Firm allows F H Warr & Sons Ltd to act as a credit broker, not a lender, for the introduction to Black Horse Financial Services and to act as an agent on behalf of the insurer for insurance distribution activities only.

 Complaints where you are operating under Automotive Compliance’s FCA permissions, the following contact details need to be on this page for complaints: Regulated Complaints Post: Automotive Compliance Ltd, The Factory, 44 Alfred Street, Gloucester, GL1 4DD Telephone: 01452671560 E-mail: complaints@automotive-compliance.co.uk